-Android Police's Artem Russakovskii recently spoke about Google's watch in a Google+ post, telling us that the release date is set for October 31.
-He also says this will be the date we'll see Android 4.4 KitKat go live.
+Android Police's Artem Russakovskii spoke about Google's watch in a Google+ post last year, telling us that the release date was set for October 31 2013.
+Of course, that turned out to be far too optimistic.

-While it's looking like this will indeed be the day when KitKat goes live, the Google watch is looking less likely.
-We do think it's close though.
-The Wall Street Journal recently reported that Google was "in talks" with various Asian suppliers about an Android smartwatch that could enter mass production "within months".
+The Wall Street Journal also reported that Google was "in talks" with various Asian suppliers about an Android smartwatch that could enter mass production "within months" of the story.

 Google watch design

 So why are we still clinging onto hope?
-A filing with the US Patent Office from early May 2013 showed a filing by Google for a "smart-watch with user interface features" - it sounds pretty clear to us what that might mean.
+A filing with the US Patent Office from early May 2013 showed a filing by Google for a "smart-watch with user interface features".

-The watch displayed in the illustration has two touchpads on either side of the display face.
+The watch displayed in the illustration has two touch pads on either side of the display face.
 The patent says that you'll be able to use these to "pinch, stretch and scroll on a platform with limited space available for user input."
-This could mean it will interact with Google Glass.
+This could well mean that the watch will interact with Google Glass, too.

 Google watch features

-A recent report claims that Google is hard at work to solve the ongoing problem of the smartwatch battery.
+Other rumours have claimed that Google is hard at work to solve the ongoing problem of the smartwatch battery.
 Apparently it's looking at methods to reduce the power consumption so we won't be taking it off our wrists to charge quite as often.
 Right now the LG G Watch only lasts about a day with a full charge, so the sooner the better, please Google.

 Google watch to be Motorola-built?

 We'd also heard that the Google watch could be manufactured by Google subsidiary Motorola Mobility, but with Motorola now the property of Lenovo, and the fact that Motorola had also now shown off the Moto 360, we can probably dismiss those rumours.